ryanRfox/bitshares-core/worker-proposals/core_team-budget-2019.md

 Intent
 ======

-* Provide **sustainable development** funding for the BitShares Core Team
+* Provide **sustainable protocol development** funding for the BitShares Core Team
-* Operate as a multidisciplinary **collaborative team** to benefit the decentralized autonomous community (DAC)
+* Operate as a multidisciplinary **collaborative team** to benefit the BitShares decentralized autonomous community (DAC)
-* Establish funding for the **BitShares Development Legal Defense** and proactive engagements
-* Engage the community, regulators and public as the **authoritative source** for protocol development information
+* Engage the community, regulators and public as the **authoritative source** for protocol development and information

 Background
 ==========